N.Y. General Municipal Law Section 103-H

 1.

-(a) Notwithstanding any inconsistent provision of law a political subdivision shall not enter into or renew any contract or agreement to procure information and communications technology, including hardware, systems, devices, software, or services that include embedded or incidental information technology, which are prohibited from federal procurement pursuant to section 889 of Public Law 115-232 of 2018, or which are included on the list created pursuant to subdivision two of State Finance Law § 163-E (Restriction on purchasing certain technology which poses a security threat)section one hundred sixty-three-e of the state finance law.
+(a) Notwithstanding any inconsistent provision of law a political subdivision shall not enter into or renew any contract or agreement to procure technology, including hardware, systems, devices, software, or services that include embedded or incidental information technology, which are prohibited from federal procurement pursuant to section 889 of Public Law 115-232 of 2018, or which are included on the list created pursuant to subdivision two of State Finance Law § 163-E (Restriction on purchasing certain technology which poses a security threat)section one hundred sixty-three-e of the state finance law.

 (b)